Law

 • Nerve Damage: This category encompasses injuries such as brachial plexus palsy, which can affect arm movement.

-The identification of a birth injury is the first step in a family’s journey toward understanding the potential long-term implications for their child’s health and development.
+The identification of birth injury symptoms is the first step in a family’s journey toward understanding the potential long-term implications for their child’s health and development.
 It also sets the stage for seeking appropriate medical care and support services.

 Psychological Impact on Parents and Siblings